 How much is stamp duty?

 Stamp duty varies on an increasing scale and is calculated based on the proportion of the value in each tax bracket.
+Using a stamp duty calculator can help you work out exactly how much you'll be paying.

 Who has to pay stamp duty?